How to care for an infected blister

 - Clean the blister and wipe the area around the blister with rubbing alcohol or an iodine solution to eliminate any bacteria on the skin.

-- A needle must be disinfected with iodine solution or rubbing alcohol or exposing it to a flame for at least a minute.
+- Disinfect a needle with iodine solution or rubbing alcohol or exposing it to a flame for at least a minute.
 Pierce the skin at the base of the blister by creating several holes so the fluid can drain out.
 Wash the infected area using hydrogen peroxide, saline solution or soap and water to prevent infection.

 - After draining the blister, the overlying skin of the blister looks saggy.
 Avoid picking on this skin which can cause further damage to the area and worsen the condition.
 Leave the overlying skin intact and apply an antibiotic ointment.
 Cover the blister with a bandage.
 Change the bandage or gauze every day for fast healing of the area.